When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-I weigh 107 kg, and the test route was just under 22 miles, and very hilly.
-The air temperature was in the low single digits, with a strong headwind for a large portion of the ride.
-I used assist level 2 throughout the ride and used level 3 for 15 % of the ride.
-In the end, I still had 2 bars left (out of 5).
+I weighed 107 kg, and the test route was just under 22 miles and very hilly.
+The air temperature was in the low single digits, with a strong headwind for most of the ride.
+I used assist level 2 throughout the ride and level 3 for 15 % of the ride.
+Ultimately, I still had 2 bars left (out of 5).
 Considering the weather conditions, the weight of the bike, the rider and the very hilly terrain, that’s pretty good.

 The Fiido T1 is a well-thought-out e-bike.
-It’s very similar in design to the Rad Power Radrunner Plus but comes in cheaper, and has better specs.
+It’s very similar in design to the Rad Power Radrunner Plus but comes cheaper and has better specs.
 I love the cargo-carrying potential of this bike.
-The front basket, although not massive, was big enough for me to fit my large rucksack comfortably.
+Although not massive, the front basket was big enough for me to fit my large rucksack comfortably.
 You could easily get a bag of shopping in there.

-Unlike the aforementioned RadRunner Plus, the Fiido T1 has solid mag wheels.
+Unlike the RadRunner mentioned above, the Fiido T1 has solid mag wheels.
 They may be heavier than traditional spoked wheels, but who wants to worry about broken spokes on a cargo e-bike?
 I think it’s a great move by Fiido.
 Plus, they suit the style of the bike.

 I like the integrated rear rack.
-It’s finished off with a lovely wood insert, which along with the paintwork, gives the T1 a nice retro look.
-I reckon tan-wall tires, and a brown leather saddle with matching grips, and it would be perfect!
+It’s finished with a lovely wood insert, which gives the T1 a nice retro look, along with the paintwork.
+I reckon tan-wall tyres and a brown leather saddle with matching grips would be perfect!

 The rear rack has been rated to 80 kg, which means you could carry a child (in an approved seat) or even an adult passenger.
 I’ve been looking at cargo baskets, which are all quite expensive.
-I do have an old heavy-duty crate in my garage that would fit perfectly and will accommodate 2 large shopping bags.
+I have an old heavy-duty crate in my garage that would fit perfectly and accommodate two large shopping bags.

-The step-through frame design is nice, and this opens up the Fiido T1 to riders of all ages and abilities.
-Step-through frames are so much easier to mount and dismount.
-Plus, the low standover height, makes the stop/start nature of city riding much easier.
-The design of the T1 gives the rider a nice, upright riding position so you’re not hunched over the handlebars, and can remain comfortable on short or long rides.
+The step-through frame design is nice, opening up the Fiido T1 to riders of all ages and abilities.
+Step-through e-bikes are so much easier to mount and dismount.
+Plus, the low standover height makes the stop/start nature of city riding much easier.
+The design of the T1 gives the rider a nice, upright riding position so you’re not hunched over the handlebars and can remain comfortable on short or long rides.

 The T1 comes with an adjustable suspension seatpost.
 I didn’t like it.
 Even fully adjusted, it still bounced too much for my liking.
 Others may like this feature, and I can see how it may help with rider comfort and reduce the chance of back pain.